darkoverlordofdata/dish/readme.md

 ```

 ## Status
-Not yet robust, the happy path is the MersenneTwister demo code,
+Not yet robust, the MersenneTwister demo code is on the 'happy path'.
-which runs about 20% faster than the original pojs code.
+It runs about 20% faster than the original pojs code.
 (545 vs 405ms)
 With compression and whitespace removal, it is also about the same size as the original.

-### notes
+## Notes

 A custom recursive descent parser produces SpiderMonkey AST as output.
 Escodegen is then used to
 generate the final javascript code.